MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-known-issues.md

 * When the **Travel Point** is set up in isolation, not nested in an explicit **Travel Point Group**, and a reference to it is passed to the method or property node from another script node, for example, from a **Get Variable** node, the **Travel Point** reference is incorrectly filtered out at runtime and the method call or property access will fail to work.
 (31414)

+* There's an issue with Visual Scripting not being updated to reflect the current list of nodes that can be referenced.
+To learn more, see [Handling syncing issues in Visual Scripting](../develop/script-your-scene-logic/visual-scripting/handling-syncing-issues.md).

 ### WebSlate

 * On Quest, the system webview is about two years behind and causes some websites to show an *Unsupported browser* message.
 We're working with Meta to update Chromium to a more recent version.
 (28696)